kubernetes/community/contributors/design-proposals/storage/volume-topology-scheduling.md

 components based on versions.
 That way, the new feature is not turned on until all dependencies are at the required versions.

-For alpha, this is not concerning, but it needs to be solved by GA when the new functionality is enabled by default.
+For alpha, this is not concerning, but it needs to be solved by GA.

 #### Other Alternatives Considered